-I was reading through some posts on Facebook the other night when the question was asked, ‘What is there to do in Melbourne for Families?’
-The last time we visited Melbourne our kids were only 11 and 10.
-We had just five days and some of that time was to be taken up with catching up with family.
-But we wanted to be able to fit in as much as we possibly could in the time that we had.
+Melbourne is a fantastic city and there are loads of things to do in Melbourne for Families.
+We first took our kids Melbourne when they were 11 and 10.
+We had just five days, but we wanted to be able to fit in as much as we possibly could in that time.

-We caught a very early flight down from the Gold Coast on a Thursday in early March and we were shocked to find we couldn’t land immediately because of heavy fog.
+Catching an early flight down from the Gold Coast at the beginning of March, we were shocked to find we couldn’t land immediately because of heavy fog.
 When we got off the plane and went outside to collect our hire car it was freezing so I was very pleased that I had bought some warmer clothes with us.

 So what did we get up to for our five day stay?

 After picking up our hire car at the Airport we needed to fill in a bit of time before we could check into our accommodation so we headed into Melbourne City to look around.

 The centre of Melbourne is, like most Australian cities, a wonderful mix of old and new.
 The most iconic landmark is probably Flinder’s Street Station which was completed in 1910 and services the entire Melbourne metropolitan area.

 Directly across from there is Federation Square – a fine example of modern Melbourne with it’s many cafe’s, bars and restaurants it is Melbourne’s cultural and tourism centre.
 Just across the road is Hosier Lane famous for it’s street art and perhaps one of the most photographed places in Melbourne.